 Private viewings (vernissages)

 This invitation is strictly personal and is not an entry pass.
-Please confirm your attendance to the artist’s sponsor at least 10 days before the exhibition, otherwise you will not be allowed access to the building.
-Please bring a valid identity card/passport, which you will be required to show at the entrance to the Council of Europe”.
+Please confirm your attendance by … [10 days before the event] to … [e-mail or phone number], otherwise you will not be allowed access to the building.
+On the private viewing day, please bring a valid identity document, which you will be required to show at the entrance to the above-mentioned building of the Council of Europe.

 For practical and security reasons, no more than 200 external guests (50 per artist when 4 artists share an event) may be invited to any private viewing.
 There is no restriction on the number of invitations to Organisation staff.
 It is appropriate for the sponsor to invite the AC and the Amicale to private viewings.

 The external guest list must be submitted to the coordinator 10 days before the private viewing takes place.
 Only persons on this list will receive badges for admission to the CE building (on presentation of valid ID).
 These badges will be delivered at the main entrances to the relevant CE buildings: the Palais (for exhibitions in the Palais) or the Agora (for exhibitions in the Agora).

 On the private viewing evening, the sponsor must provide the Front Desk with a mobile number so that he/she can be contacted if there are any issues with the arrival of guests.

 The coordinator will arrange for 2 or 3 tables to be available.
 Plates, glasses, flowers, tablecloths, drinks, cocktail snacks, rubbish bags etc. are to be supplied by the sponsor and/or artist, who may approach CE catering if needed.